The Administrative Policies

 Duquesne University is required to comply with the federally mandated Affordable Care Act.
 One provision of the Act is to offer medical insurance and prescription drug coverage to employees who work an average of 30 hours or more a week.

-To identify who is eligible for coverage, Duquesne University is required to track and report hours worked for part-time salaried employees including students who receive stipends or room and board in lieu of a salary.
+To identify who is eligible and who is not eligible to be offered coverage, Duquesne University is required to track and report hours worked for part-time non-exempt (hourly) employees and part-time exempt salaried employees including students who receive stipends or room and board in lieu of a salary.
 These hours must also be reported at the end of each pay period.

 Adjunct faculty members are also covered by the Act, with eligibility calculated on credit hours taught.